IDAEA-EVS/waterpybal/docs/source/pet_calcs.md

         tmean: **Mandatory**, rs: **Mandatory**, rh: **Mandatory**, k: 0.31

 ---
-- preferred_date_interval str

-Waterpybal dataset time interval.

----
-- raster_etp_var_dic dic default: None
+- raster_pet_var_dic dic default: None
-If the ETP variable doesn't change in time, it is possible to use a raster to introduce it's values.
+If the PET variable doesn't change in time, it is possible to use a raster to introduce it's values.

 Format: